Iris kashmiriana

 Iris kashmiriana is a plant species in the genus Iris, it is also in the subgenus Iris.
-It is a rhizomatous perennial, from Kashmir, India.
+It is a rhizomatous perennial, from Kashmir.
 It has straight, sword-shaped, glaucous leaves, tall, thick stem with up 2 short branches, which hold 2–3 flowers, which can be white, cream or pale blue, lilac, lavender or blue-purple.
 It is cultivated as an ornamental plant in temperate regions, although in Kashmir, it is also planted on graves.

 Description

 It has thick and stout rhizome, which is fibrous, and creeps along the ground.

 It has ensiform (sword-like), yellowish-green, or glaucous (blue-green), straight, leaves.
 They have scarious (paper-like) margins, and ribs.
 The herbaceous leaves, can grow up to between 45 and 60 cm long, and between 3.5 and 4.5 cm wide.

 It has an oval (in cross-section), thick stem or peduncle, that can grow up to between 50 and 75 cm tall.
 Occasionally, it can reach up to 125 cm tall.
 It has 1–2 short, 1 cm long, branches (or pedicels).
 The branching habit distinguishes it from Iris albicans (another white flowering tall bearded iris), which does not have branches.